ChefYeshpal/webapp-chess/README.md

 - View of previous moves and such on the side bar with the proper notation
     - Should also add a feature to be able to export that, maybe will help in further analysis of the game
 - Make the gameplay a bit more fluid, I dunno how to do that but there must be a way no?
-- Make it so that how the king get's gyrating things around his square when he's in check, there should be such cubes too around the checker piece but in yellow

 ## Devlogs:
 - 23 Sept 2025